 In accordance with CAAHEP, JRC-CVT Standards, schools are required to publish outcome results for the following programs: Invasive Cardiovascular Technologist, Vascular Technologist, and Cardiovascular Technologist.

-This is a 3 year average for outcomes in the national credentialing pass rate, retention, and positive placement for 2014, 2013, and 2012.
+This is a 3 year average for the CVT Program outcomes in the national credentialing pass rate, retention, and positive placement for 2017, 2016, and 2015.
 Published results are consistent with and verified by the Annual Report of each program.

 Average Rate of Graduates who successfully pass the RDCS national credentialing through